 Read More About Tanzania

-So on many of our Tanzania trips we include both the classic northern routes as well as the endemic-rich central parts of Tanzania.
+On many of our Tanzania birding tours we include both the classic northern routes as well as the endemic-rich central parts of Tanzania.
 We also offer extensions to Zanzibar Island and the much wilder Pemba Island, which is inhabited by four Tanzanian endemics.
 While we certainly focus on birds (although we stop for other wildlife too) during our tours, a walk around Stone Town in Zanzibar (usually with at least one overnight on this picturesque tropical island) is something we often arrange as a pre-trip or extension for birders joining our Tanzania tours.

 We certainly don’t want to forget mention of the other famous birdwatching and wildlife sites of Tanzania, many of them (again) in the northern parts of the country.
 A lot of people visit Arusha National Park when they first arrive in the country, as Kilimanjaro International Airport, the gateway to the famed wildlife sites of Tanzania, is nearby.
 It’s a convenient, bird-rich (and mammal-rich) place to spend some time in before heading to the truly world-famous sites such as the incomparable Ngorongoro Crater/Ngorongoro Conservation Area and, of course, Mount Kilimanjaro, Africa’s highest mountain, one of Planet Earth’s most massive isolated peaks.
 Kilimanjaro certainly dominates the great plains below it, which are riddled with wildlife.
 Those wishing to climb this mountain part or all the way to the top (5,895 meters or 19,341 feet above sea level) can be rewarded with views of Scarlet-tufted Sunbird feeding from giant lobelia flowers.